-Prior to first application a conditions check will be carried out by a licensing officer before referral for a new MOT or compliance certificate, irrespective of the vehicles age.
+Prior to first application a conditions check will be carried out by an authorised officer before referral for a new MOT or compliance certificate, irrespective of the vehicle's age i.e. after 6 months old - see new dealer registered vehicle note above.